TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

 .. method:: window.setscrreg(top, bottom)

-   Set the scrolling region from line *top* to line *bottom*.
+   Set the scrolling region kutoka line *top* to line *bottom*.
 All scrolling actions will take place in this region.